ciscoheat/dcisniffer/README.md

 ## Basic conventions

-Roles are created as private properties: `private $source;`.
-They cannot contain underscore.
+**Naming:** Roles are created as private properties: `private $source;`.
+They must be in `camelCase` or `ProperCase` format, and cannot contain underscore.

 RoleMethods are then added below the Roles as methods: `protected source_decreaseBalance($amount)`.
-They always start with the Role name, then any number of underscores, then the method name.
+They always start with the Role name, then any number of underscores, then the method name, in the same format as the Role.

-A Role can only be accessed within its RoleMethods, which also goes for `private` RoleMethods.
+**Access:** A Role can only be accessed within its RoleMethods, which also goes for `private` RoleMethods.

-As usual, Roles must all be bound (assigned) within the same method.
+**Assignment:** Roles must all be bound (assigned) within the same method.

 The [RoleConventionsSniff](https://github.com/ciscoheat/dcisniffer/blob/master/DCI/Sniffs/RoleConventionsSniff.php) file is written as a DCI Context, albeit at bit contrieved since the pattern used for parsing makes it a bit difficult to handle rebinding.